The Many Ways You Can Barter Your Way to Savings

-Bartering is a savvy way to get the things you want or need while stretching your dollars at the same time.
+Bartering is a savvy way to get the things you want or need while simultaneously stretching your dollars.
 Consider these many ways bartering can help you save.

 When you were in school and weren’t happy with the lunch that Mom packed, you traded your peanut butter and jelly sandwich and an apple for your friend’s tuna fish sandwich and banana.

 How clever you felt, discovering the concept of trading goods.

 But historians report that way back in about 9000 B.C., people were trading cattle for other goods.
 This practice became known as bartering.
 It wasn’t until about 1000 B.C. that metal coins came into existence, followed by paper currency in the 800s A.D; using money in exchange for goods and services is just another form of bartering.

 The current tough economy has given people today the opportunity to become more creative in stretching their dollars.
 Bartering groups are springing up in neighborhoods around the country, and numerous online bartering networks are just a click away.

 Bartering goods is a great way to acquire the things you want.